krahets/hello-algo/en/docs/chapter_introduction/what_is_dsa.md

 ## 1.2.1 &nbsp; Definition of an algorithm

-An "algorithm" is a set of instructions or steps to solve a specific problem within a finite amount of time.
+An <u>algorithm</u> is a set of instructions or steps to solve a specific problem within a finite amount of time.
 It has the following characteristics:

 - The problem is clearly defined, including unambiguous definitions of input and output.
 - The algorithm is feasible, meaning it can be completed within a finite number of steps, time, and memory space.